leangjia/blender_docs/trunk/blender_docs/manual/addons/rigging/rigify/metarigs.rst

 Layers, Bone Groups & Selection Sets
 ====================================

-Armature layers are usually used to isolate bones.
+:ref:`Armature Layers <bpy.types.Armature.layers>` are usually used to isolate bones.
 Rigify can take advantage of armature layer to generate extra features and the user interface for the final rig.
-Blender 2.79 can handle 32 separate layers for each armature.
-The armature layers are visualized under the armature tab.
-They are split in two separate groups of 16:
-The top row contains layers from 1 to 8 and from 9 to 16.
-The bottom row layers form 17 to 24 and form 25 to 32.

 Rigify layers are displayed in a vertical layout inside their own separate panel named Rigify Layer Names.

 - The first column shows the layer number.